 Psoriasis is not infectious and doesn’t cause scarring although it can cause increased or reduced pigmentation of the skin that fades after some time.
 Alcohol, smoking, infections, and stress have been shown to cause flares of psoriasis.

 Psoriasis causes fairly characteristic plaques that can be visually recognised by a dermatologist based on their appearance and distribution across the skin.

-If it affects the joints, a rheumatologist will often diagnose it instead.
-However, a dermatologist will often screen for joint symptoms too.
+If it affects the joints, a rheumatologist may often diagnose it, however, a dermatologist will often screen for joint symptoms too.

 In moderate or severe psoriasis, tablets (such as acitrenin or methotrexate) or injections (biological agents) may be indicated.
 Phototherapy using ultraviolet light is also often used.

 For information on how you can treat your psoriasis, get in touch and book a bespoke consultation now!